-The Managing Director has a written employment agreement with the Company setting out his duties, obligations and remuneration.
+The Managing Director and Executive Director have written employment agreements with the Company setting out their duties, obligations and remuneration.
 The Company Secretary is engaged under a consultancy agreement with the Company which sets out the role and responsibilities and remuneration of the position.